 How?
 Emerging technologies are designed to monitor a patient’s progress remotely, using automated data that helps therapists and patients improve physical therapy outcomes.
 (Check out this study on the effects of virtual exercise rehab.)

-It's no secret we’ve developed a novel hardware and software solution that enhances the telehealth experience for therapists and patients.
+It's no secret we’ve developed a novel hardware and software MSK monitoring solution that enhances the telehealth experience for therapists and patients.
 Our digital recovery sleeve, the BioSleeve, is a smart compression garment.
 As patients wear the sleeve and conduct exercises, their information is visualized in the Digital Mirror so therapists can view, track, and measure the patient's range of motion and biometric data at once.
 An added benefit is the patient can see their progress in the app, giving them the much-needed nudge to continue doing exercises and complete programming.

 After living in a pandemic for over a year, clinic data shows that many patients are still uncomfortable returning to clinics and would prefer virtual care.
 Additionally, the implementation of telehealth has decreased no-show rates, allowing clinics to stay open and patients to stay healthy.